aabayomi/keepaway/README.md

 ## Concurrent HAMQ Learning

 This is an ongoing project on concurrent reinforcement learning following the HAM framework.
-More details can be found on following papers:
+More details can be found in following papers:
 -   **Efficient Reinforcement Learning with Hierarchies of Machines by Leveraging Internal Transitions**, *Aijun Bai*, and Stuart Russell,\
     *Proceedings of the Twenty-Fifth International Joint Conference on Artificial Intelligence (**IJCAI**), Melbourne, Australia, August 19 - 25, 2017.*
     \[[pdf](https://aijunbai.github.io/publications/IJCAI17-Bai.pdf)\]